jkeithry/CV-Model-Fitting/README.md

-# Panoramic Stictcher
+# Panoramic Stitcher - RANSAC implmentation
-wide-angle image constructed by compositing together a number of images with overlapping fields-of-views in a photographically plausible way using RANSAC Algorithm
+Wide-angle image constructed by compositing together a number of images with overlapping fields-of-views in a photographically plausible way using RANSAC Algorithm

 ## Usage